SweetAdjPotato/predict-bike-sharing-pattern/README.md

 ## Installation <a name="installation"></a>

-Required libraries and packages can be find in the [requirement file]('requirement.txt')
+Required libraries and packages can be find in the [requirement file]('requirement.txt').

 ## File Descriptions <a name="files"></a>